nokia/cdp-developer-ecosystem/examples/node/README.md

 - To execute these files, you must already have Node.js installed on your machine.
 If you do not, please go [here](https://nodejs.org/en/) to install.

 - The only necessary package to execute these files is 'request'.
-To install in a global scope, please run the following command
+From the command line, open the directory for the example you want to execute and run the following command.
 ~~~~
-npm install -g request
+npm install request
 ~~~~

-- Finally, navigate to the source directory that you would like to execute and run by simply typing:
+- Finally, you can execute the example with the following command:
 ~~~~
 node <DESIRED-FILE>.js
 ~~~~